Getting ready for fall allergy season

 Pollen, dust mites and mold are much more active this time of year because of the changing weather.
 If you aren’t prepared, then you may find yourself staying inside and feeling miserable.

-To avoid this happening to you, try our three tips to get ready for fall allergy season.
+To avoid this happening to you, try our three tips to get ready to avoid your allergies during fall season.

 [Related: How to Treat Seasonal Allergies]